chef/chef-server/docs-chef-io/content/server/ctl_chef_server.md

 ### cleanup-bifrost

-The `cleanup-bifrost` subcommand removes unused authorization objects from the authorization database (called bifrost).
-These unused objects can accumulate on long-running Chef Infra Servers as a result of failed object creation requests.
-For most users, the unused authorization objects do not substantially affect the performance of Chef Infra Server; however in certain situations it can be helpful to clean them up.
-This command is primarily intended for use by Chef support.
+The `cleanup-bifrost` subcommand removes unused authorization IDs for actors and objects from the authorization database (called bifrost).

+These unused actor authorization IDs can accumulate on long-running Chef Infra Servers as a result of failed actor creation requests.
+For most users, the unused authorization actors do not substantially affect the performance of Chef Infra Server; however in certain situations it can be helpful to clean them up.

+The unused object authorization IDs can accumulate while cookbooks are uploading.
+During the cookbook upload, Infra Server creates a sandbox atomic transaction to verify that partial cookbook content is not uploaded to the server.
+This issue is fixed in Chef Infra Server 14.16.

 **Syntax**